ScreepsPlus/site-hugo/content/events.md

 <a name="BA211"></a>
 #### [Botarena](#Botarena) 211 - ffa, 3 sectors

-* sign up in #botarena in screeps slack server. signups will be pinned in the channel.
+* sign up in #botarena in screeps discord server. signups will be pinned in the channel.

 * spawn in will be allowed starting : [Fri, Jan 21 2022, 2100UTC][BA211SPAWN]